Skip to main content

 The Limitations of Mean Metrics

-Now, let’s talk about the Minute on Minute (MoM) monitoring - it’s like having a high-definition camera zooming into every minute of your athletes’ performance.
-MoM doesn’t just skim the surface with average data.
+Minute on Minute (MoM) data is like having a high-definition camera zooming into every minute of your athletes’ performance.
+MoM doesn’t just skim the surface like average data.
 Instead, it dives deep, capturing every ebb and flow in cognitive and physiological metrics, minute by minute.
 This approach is like switching from a general synopsis to a detailed, moment-by-moment narrative of an athlete’s performance journey.
 By using MoM, we can spot things like a mid-task dip in Heart Rate Variability (HRV), which could mean an athlete is grappling with cognitive overload.
 Or maybe we see fluctuations in reaction times, pointing to potential fatigue.
 It’s this level of detail that transforms MoM from a mere feature into a cornerstone of insightful, nuanced athlete analysis.

 Reaction Time